SamuelAdamson/SamuelAdamson/README.md

 ### "A dropout will beat a genius through hard work." - Rock Lee

 <strong> My name is Samuel Adamson.
 I build software, architect in the cloud, and lift weights. </strong> <br>
 I am a software engineer from Colorado, USA.
 I have experience in both data engineering and software engineering - specializing in cloud infrastructure.
 During my career, I want to make meaningful contributions to the cloud landscape.
-I compete in [streetlifting](https://en.wikipedia.org/wiki/Street_workout#Streetlifting) and create content centered around calisthenics.
+I compete in [streetlifting](https://en.wikipedia.org/wiki/Street_workout#Streetlifting).
+I also create content centered around streetlifting and the broader discipline of calisthenics.

 <strong> Work Experience </strong>
 * Software Engineer @ JPMorgan Chase & Co.
 [August 2024 to Present]